MysteryBlokHed/Impostinator/README.md

 list of settings it can modify, change the value with the box on the right, and then press the "Change Setting" button at the bottom.

+## Offsets

+Impostinator gets its pointer offsets from an `offsets.json` file, which is located in the src directory.
+When running Impostinator.exe, **the offsets file must be moved to the same directory as Impostinator.exe.**
+The program won't look for the file in other directories.

 ### Updating settings for other players

 If you change a setting with the program while there are other players